Xslash58/SevenTV-lib/README.md

 [![NuGet](https://img.shields.io/nuget/v/SevenTV-lib.svg?label=NuGet)](https://nuget.org/packages/SevenTV-lib)
 # SevenTV-lib
-SevenTV-lib implements 7TV V3 API into easy to use C# library.
+SevenTV-lib implements 7TV V3 Rest API and V4 GQL API into easy to use C# library.
 I'll try to update this library as frequently as possible with new implementations from 7TV side.

 # Example usage
 ```csharp